 You should be familiar with words like terms and conditions, warranties, disclaimers and return policies.
 These terms are important in regulating the relationship between you and your clients.
 Absence of having a contractual of service that creates obligations between you and your clients has untold repercussions.
 Clients can be very nasty at times and the moment they get away with something, they may tend to want to keep doing it, so when there is a pre-existing contract of service, clients bullying may be averted.

 [Read Also: Access Bank launches Womenpreneur Pitch-A-Ton 2019]

 It is always a good idea to have your products tested before you put it out.
 Unfortunately, it’s a cruel world out here in the streets, and the moment your precious products you have entrusted to the wrong party gets copied or imitated, your sweat and hope of cashing in takes a dent.
 This can simply be averted by having potential investors or that innocent family member of friend sign a non-disclosure agreement before showing them your products.

 9. Not taking cognizance of employment laws

-Its always a big step when employing to grow your business.
-But before you do that, make sure you are fully abreast with regulations concerning employment in Nigeria.
+Absorbing new talents is always a big step when employing to grow your business.
+But before you do that, make sure you are fully abreast with regulations concerning employment in Nigeria or the country of your business.
 Issues like minimum wage, maternity leaves, pension contribution, firing an employee are very important and they can put you in a lot of trouble with the law.

 10. Getting a lawyer when it is too late